aquasecurity/tracee/README.md

 * do_exit - indicates exited processes

 Adding new events (especially system calls) to Tracee is straightforward, but one should keep in mind that tracing too many events may cause system performance degradation.
-Other than that, as perf event buffer is limited in size (2^17), having too many events can cause samples to be lost (an error message will then be shown as part of the output).
+Other than that, high event rate can cause samples to be lost (an error message will then be shown as part of the output).
 For this reason, *read* and *write* syscalls are deliberately excluded from Tracee.

 ## TODO

-* Add envp to execve(at) syscalls.
-Put argv and envp in a list instead being different param for each arg
+* Add envp to execve(at) syscalls
 * Add full sockaddr struct fields to: "connect", "accept", "bind", "getsockname"
 * Consider tracing commit_creds to detect potential kernel exploits
 * Consider re-writing userspace side (python) in golang